john-cd/rust_howto/src/categories/asynchronous/streams.md

 [![cat-asynchronous][cat-asynchronous-badge]][cat-asynchronous]

-Futures are about a single value that will eventually be produced, but many event sources naturally produce a {{i:stream}} of values over time.
+Futures are about a single value that will eventually be produced, but many event sources naturally produce a [`{{i:Stream}}`][futures::stream::Stream] of values over time.

 {{#include streams.incl.md}}